velocitysystems/tauri-plugin-download/README.md

 ## Installation

-Note: These steps are an interim workaround until the plugin can be published to npm/crates.io.
+Note: These steps are an interim workaround until the plugin is published.

 ### Rust